The Irritable Vegan

 Ketchup in the Monash app

-This is where you would usually pop into the Monash app and see what they have to say and it’s here that things get a bit more complicated.
+This is where you would usually pop into the Monash app and see what they have to say and it's here that things get a bit more complicated.
 Depending on whether you have the app set to filter by country or not, you may see some different results.
-The good news is that they seem to agree that 13 g or 2 regular sachets, which is roughly 2.5 teaspoons, is a low FODMAP portion.
-Let’s break it down a bit:
+The good news is that they seem to agree that 13 g or 2 regular sachets, roughly 2.5 teaspoons, is a low FODMAP portion.
+Let's break it down a bit:

 Monash app set to UK filter